aveao/ownshot/README.md

 [See the wiki](https://github.com/ardaozkal/ownshot/wiki).

-###Can I use this on Windows/Linux/Mac OS X?
+###Can I use this on Windows/Linux/macOS?

 Windows?
 Yes.

-Linux?
-With current alpha, yes.
-It isn't good enough atm though.
+Linux/macOS? mono binaries should work BUT if you have a PHP server and don't want to use ftp and stuff, you can use the experimental ownshot.sh.
+Just set the configs and install https://github.com/ardaozkal/PHP-FileUploader on your server.

-Mac OS X?
-Probably no, but try the mono binaries of Linux.
+Enjoy!